 For your own safety, international regulatory authorities have placed certain restrictions or prohibitions on the carriage of dangerous goods.
 Find out more...

 1. Is Myanmar a safe country to visit, I hear there are political problems and unrest?

 Myanmar is one of the safest countries in the world.
 Crime rates are very low and traveling around our country is very safe.
 However, it's always a good idea to remain cautious.
 The political unrest and fighting that you may have read about is generally exaggerated.
-The government has signed ceasefire agreements with 17 insurgents groups, most recently with the last remaining resistance of the Karen National Union.
+The government has signed ceasefire agreements with 17 insurgent groups, most recently with the last remaining resistance of the Karen National Union.
 So there is little or no fighting now.

 Myanmar people are generally calm and happy.
-By the very nature of their unique traditions they have become known across the world for the genuine warmth of their hospitality.
+By the very nature of their unique traditions, they have become known across the world for the genuine warmth of their hospitality.
 There is little or no religious or racial discrimination in Myanmar.
 Moslems, Buddhists, Hindus, and Chinese often all live side by side in the same street quite happily.

 2. What is the best time of year to visit Myanmar?

 Myanmar can be visited the whole year-round.
 It all depends on where you are planning to travel.
 Officially there are 3 seasons: Hot, Cool, and Wet (Monsoon).
 The Hottest period is from March to May, The Monsoon is from the end of May to mid-October and the Cool season is from October to late February.

 During the monsoon, it gets very wet in Yangon and the coastal regions, but in places like Bagan and Mandalay, it is cool and green with only light showers for 3 to 4 days in a week.
 These areas get only about 20 inches of rain annually compared to 100-200 inches in Yangon.

 It is best to visit the hilly northern regions during the hot season because they will remain significantly cooler.
 In the cool season, temperatures can get as low as 0.C!